top of page

 Though Farmer John is no longer the hot dog provider after being synonymous with Dodger Baseball for so many years, the famous Dodger Dog remains on the menu now provided by Papa Cantella.
 Kosher hot dogs and sausages are also available through their stand located in the right field section of the outfield plaza.

 Some of the most noticeable additions to the dining options can be found in the outfield plaza including Shake Shack.
-Some of my favorite dining options are on the left field side of the outfield plaza.
+Some of my favorite dining choices are on the left field side of the outfield plaza.
 The Smoked Brisket Sandwich and Burnt End Nachos are available at the Think Blue Barbecue stand.
 The brisket in each item is smoked overnight with the sandwich topped off with coleslaw, providing fans with one of the tastiest items in the yard.

 If you happen to bring a big appetite with you, Think Blue Barbecue also has an MVP Platter with burnt ends, pulled pork, hot links, coleslaw, potato salad, and jalapeno cornbread.
 Not only is this one of the tastier items throughout the park, but it's also big enough to feed 2 to 3 heavy hitters.